Bottled water in Italy is big business but there is nothing wrong with Rome’s tap water

 At least one enterprising brand is advertising “0 km” water, meaning that although it still needs bottling, at least it is not trucked in from distant springs.

 Recent statistics show that Italians are the largest consumers of bottled water in Europe.
 Perhaps it is the taste for the bubbles that makes Italians prefer bottled to tap.
-Luckily for Rome residents, fizzy water or aqua frizzante can be enjoyed directly from the spring at the Appia Antica Park.
+Luckily for Rome residents, fizzy water or acqua frizzante can be enjoyed directly from the spring at the Appia Antica Park.
 The Egeria spring is open to the public as part of an environmental campaign called “0 km”, designed to promote local resources.
 At the park, residents and tourists can fill bottles and tanks directly from the spring at a modest cost of 8 cents per litre, choosing between naturally effervescent, sparkling and light water.
 The park is open Mon-08.00-19.00, and Sat-Sun 08.00-18.30.

 Several villages around the country have also set up free public taps for both still and fizzy water, in a campaign to reduce the number of plastic (or glass) bottles finishing up in the municipal waste collection.